Settorezero/Arlok/docs/troubleshooting.md

 `SPEED` and `SPEED_SLOW` are defined in the source code, by default:

 ```
-#define SPEED  200 // normal speed for forward moving (center point+speed microseconds)
+#define SPEED  600 // normal speed for forward moving (center point+speed microseconds)
-#define SPEED_SLOW 50 // speed used for maneuvers
+#define SPEED_SLOW 125 // speed used for maneuvers
 ```

-If ARLOK cannot move forward or backwars then raise the value assigned to `SPEED`, example:
+If ARLOK cannot move forward or backwards then raise the value assigned to `SPEED`, example:

 ```
-#define SPEED  500
+#define SPEED  700
 ```

 If ARLOK cannot turn left or right raise the value assigned to `SPEED_SLOW`, example: